 Introduction of the Energy Efficiency Existing Ship Index (EEXI)

-During MEPC 75 in November 2020, the IMO approved amendments to MARPOL Annex VI, introducing an Energy Efficiency Design Index for existing ships (EEXI).
-Subject to adoption at MEPC 76 in June 2021, the requirements will enter into force in 2023.
-The EEXI will be applicable for all vessels above 400 GT falling under MARPOL Annex VI.
-Guidelines on calculations, surveys and verification of the EEXI will follow and be finalized at MEPC 76.
-Nevertheless, as the EEXI is the extension for existing ships of the newbuilding related EEDI, most procedures will be the same as for the EEDI, with some adaptations regarding limited access to design data.
-Already today, DNV's maritime advisory offers EEXI-related services based on IMO submissions which serve as the basis for the future calculation guideline.
+During MEPC 76 in June 2021, the IMO adopted amendments to MARPOL Annex VI, introducing an Energy Efficiency Design Index for existing ships (EEXI).
+The requirements will enter into force at 1st of January 2023.
+The EEXI is applicable for all vessels above 400 GT falling under MARPOL Annex VI.
+Guidelines on calculations, surveys and verification of the EEXI have been finalized at MEPC 76.
+The calculation guidelines refer to corresponding EEDI guideline for newbuildings with some adaptations regarding limited access to design data.

 Nevertheless, some details are not finally decided but deferred to MEPC 77 in November this year.
 This is mainly the consideration of energy efficiency technologies as for example wind assisted propulsion systems and the acceptance of in-service sea trials for determination of the reference ship speed.
 Other points of interpretation still need an alignment by IACS, e.g. the consideration of boil-off gas for LNG carriers.